The most important blood groups in transfusion are the ABO blood group system and the group D of the Rh system.

 For instance, the anti-A antibodies in a recipient with group B blood group will attack the group A cells if this transfused to them.
 This is why group A blood must never be given to a group B person.

 Another important blood group system in transfusion is the Rh system.

-The most important antigen of the Rh system is D.
+The most important of these is the Rh D group.
 The D antigen on the red cell is what gives you the positive (+) or the negative (-) after the letter A, B, AB or O.

 83% of our donors have the D antigen on their red blood cells and are D positive.